zishanqin/Symbolic-transfer/Theory_Chart/tut_pre.md

 Therefore we need less training time and less training data since we have Q-value table.
 In the target domain, our task essentially change from training from scrach to adapting previous knowledgage.
-And this allows us to achieve a good result at early training stage.
+Therefore transfer learning allows us to achieve a good result at early training stage.
 We can train further to improve the performance.